 This site has crossed a biotic threshold and site processes (soil hydrology, nutrient cycling, and energy capture) are being controlled by the shrub component of the plant community along with Sandberg bluegrass in the understory.
-Decadent bitterbrush and sagebrush, or rabbitbrush dominate the overstory.
+Decadent sagebrush dominates the overstory.
 Deep-rooted perennial bunchgrasses may be present in trace amounts or absent from the community.
 Sandberg bluegrass and annual non-native species increase, and the amount of bare ground increases.